Renien/Renien.github.io/about.md

 My name is Renien John Joseph, mostly everyone call me Renien.
 I'm a programmer, who likes to meddle with new challenging technologies.
 I'm in the IT industry from the year 2009.
 In my family I'm well know as, the computer guy ;).

 Initially I had great passion towards only in Microsoft technologies.
-But when time passes, I realized for innovative developers technologies shouldn't be a barrier.
+But with time, I realized for innovative developers technologies shouldn't be a barrier.
 I love to face very challenging problems and make sure to solve it with my magic powers :D.

 I have a quite a good experience in Research and Development side.
 This site, its content and opinion are my own.
 I will cover the innovative solutions I found through the development process and also some of my R&D works and my opinions on it.